Last Updated on March 16, 2021 by Julia Wilson

 It is not recommended that cats be left alone for longer than 8-12 hours and certainly not more than a day.
 If you are going away, especially during a busy period, plan well ahead of time.
 Options include a pet sitter who will visit the house once or twice a day, a house sitter, who will live in the house or a pet boarding facility.

-Pros of a house sitter or pet sitter are that the cat is able to remain in his or her home while you are away, and as cats don’t like change, it can reduce stress on the cat.
+Pros of a house sitter or pet sitter are that the cat can remain in his or her home while you are away, and as cats don’t like change, it can reduce stress on the cat.
 The bonus is they will also water plants and bring in the mail.

-Veterinary nurses often do pet sitting in their spare time, advantages are they may know your cat already from the clinic and are able to administer medications.
+Veterinary nurses often do pet sitting in their spare time, advantages are they may know your cat already from the clinic and can administer medications.

 The best recommendations for a suitable cattery or pet sitter is word of mouth.
 Ask friends, family and your local veterinarian who they recommend.